 The AED and other emergency response equipment support the chain of survival in the event of a SCA.
 Each device should be maintained according to policy and following the manufacturer's guidelines.
 The AED shall be applied to:

 - 1. Unresponsive victims - 2.
 Victims at least 8 years of age or 55 pounds - 3.
-If Pediatric electrode or keys are available these can be applied to victims less than 8 years of age and/or less than 55 pounds response time to ensure that the response time goal of the AED program is reached.
-The AED should be stored with the appropriate accessories.
+If Pediatric electrode or keys are available these can be applied to victims years of age and/or less than 55 pounds